lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 This site is quite new.
 I have been immersed in the academic side of computer science and engineering and appreciate the culture of sharing knowledge.
 I would also like to share what I learn.
 So I plan on using this site as my main homepage because of the robust capabilities for blogging and other functions of the [AcademicPages](https://github.com/academicpages/academicpages.github.io "AcademicPages Github repo") template.
 My old homepage is now my [creative](https://lienzhu.dev "My Old Homepage") site.
 I am still moving things in between them and deciding what is relevant for different interested readers.

-# Prior Work
+# What I do in 1 Sentence

-I have worked a lot with [measurement](https://lienzhu.tech/year-archive "Research Blog").
+I am working a lot with [performance monitoring](https://lienzhu.tech/year-archive "Research Blog").

 # Interests

-I would like to learn more embedded systems.
+I would like to learn more about embedded systems.
 I have seen many cool projects in this space and believe it can enhance life.
 I am particularly excited about IoT embedded systems with impact in solving healthcare problems at a large scale, because healthcare is too expensive.
-Of course, with patient-facing products there is always the risk of exposing sensitive data and so my interest in [security](https://ieeexplore.ieee.org/abstract/document/8114479 "security in healthcare iot") is also piqued here, specifically with [firmware](https://ieeexplore.ieee.org/document/9152796 "firmware analysis") verification.
-Please contact me if you would like to share your knowledge with me.
+Of course, with patient-facing products there is always the risk of exposing sensitive data and so my interest in [security](https://ieeexplore.ieee.org/abstract/document/8114479 "security in healthcare iot") is also piqued here, with one area I have become aware of being [firmware](https://ieeexplore.ieee.org/document/9152796 "firmware analysis") verification.
+Please contact me if you would like to share your knowledge with me and I will hope to share what I know with you.

 # Life